kernelcrash/msx-rom-and-floppy-emulator/README.md

 the board in via usb will show a DFU device.
 Then you can run transfer.sh.
 Remove the BOOT0 or BOOT1 jumpers after you do this.

+If you are having trouble getting the board to appear as a DFU device, you can try putting a pull down resistor between PA10 and GND (some value between 1K and 10K will probably work).

 KCMFS
 -----